Updated March 23, 2023

 Write-host can’t capture or store the output, it simply displays the output.
 To capture the output you need to use the write-output cmdlet but with the latter command, you can’t use the different colors.

 For example, in the below command output will not be stored in test.txt and instead, it will be displayed in the PowerShell console.

 But when you use write-output you can store in a text file.

 Write-Output "Simple text" > c:\test.txt

 This has been a guide to Powershell Write-Host.
-Here we discuss the syntax, parameters, and various examples of Powershell Write-Host.
+Here we discuss the syntax, parameters, and various examples of Powershell Write-Host with appropriate code and output.
 You may also have a look at the following articles to learn more –